bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "url", "A link of some relevance to the software (URL).", "URL", "1 only" "type", "The type of data, information or system that is obtained when the link is resolved.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#id60>`_)", "1 only"
-   "comment", "Comment about the link.", "xs:token (restriction)", "0 or more" "isAvailable", "Used (with value of "Not available") when a link of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"
+   "comment", "Comment about the link.", "xs:token (restriction)", "0 or more" "isAvailable", "Used (with value of 'Not available') when a link of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"

 .. note::